mustafa-gokce/ardupilot-software-development/mavproxy/telemetry-forwarding.md

    2. `--master=Y,X`, `--out=Y,X` where X is the baud rate.
 3. Always use UDP connection for your telemetry streams for continuity, low latency and ease of use.
 4. Deal with the redundancy and guaranteed message delivery on your application.
+5. More than one master source (of the same vehicle) and/or output stream can be defined.

 [Source](https://ardupilot.org/mavproxy/docs/getting_started/forwarding.html)